Why is diabetic foot care important?

 Diabetic and Routine Foot Care at Direct Podiatry Arizona

-Dr. Tarr is available to help with all of your foot care needs, including nail and callus care, also yearly diabetic foot exams.
+Dr. Tarr is available to help with all of your diabetic foot care needs, including nail and callus care, also yearly diabetic foot exams.
 Regular foot care is extremely important for people with diabetes.
-To schedule an appointment with Dr. Tarr, please request an appointment online.
+To be seen by Dr. Tarr, click here for available appointment times